-In the Loyd Files Research Library of the Museums of Western Colorado are two large photo collections of former Denver & Rio Grande Western Railroad employees, Warren Kiefer and Ray Cheedle.
+In the Museums of Western Colorado is two large photo collections of former Denver & Rio Grande Western Railroad employees, Warren Kiefer and Ray Cheedle.
 Because both men were railroad employees, the collections give a rare insight into operations and the personnel of the “Rio Grande” as it was known.

 When Mr. Kiefer’s family moved to the Salt Lake Valley, he would ride his bike down to the Salt Lake City train station and watch the daily operations, making copious notes.
 After graduating high school in 1938, Kiefer hired on at the Southern Pacific railroad.
 In 1941 he then hired on at the Denver & Rio Grande Western railroad as a fireman.
 He was trained on the Rio Grande’s famous 3700 class 4-6-6-4 challenger steam locomotives, which ran on the railroad’s Salt Lake Division.
 On May 3, 1943, Warren along with his engineer and engine attendant received the first official recognition given by high military authorities to D&RGW civilians for outstanding performance in aid of the war effort at home.

 During his many years of railfanning, Kiefer photographed the operations of all the railroads of Utah; the Union Pacific, Southern Pacific, D&RGW, Utah Railway, and lesser railroads in the area.
 His photo locations range from the canyons east of Ogden south to Helper, and include Colorado.
 A few photos from vacations in the northeast are included as well.
 Nearly all the photos were taken between 1949 and 1951.